 Time-Optimal Parameterization: a tool for Humanoid Motion Planning and Predictive Control

-Talk given at Humanoids 2016, Cancún, Mexico, in workshop W3 on The use of dynamics in the field of humanoid robotics: identification, planning, perception and control.
+Talk given at the Humanoids 2016 workshop on The use of dynamics in the field of humanoid robotics: identification, planning, perception and control, 15 November 2016.

 Support Areas and Volumes for Humanoid Locomotion under Frictional Contacts